gjwebsolutions/driving-route-drawing/README.md

 1. yarn install
 2. yarn start

-To build the program to production use:
+To build the program for production use:
 1. yarn install
 2. yarn build